EASY VEGAN BLACK BEAN BURGERS

 - In a small separate bowl, combine the salsa, chili powder, cumin, salt and oregano (if using).
 Stir until well mixed.
 Mixing the spices in the liquid first helps to disburse them evenly in the batter.
 Pour the salsa mixture over the bowl of beans and potatoes.
 Now add the cooked bell pepper.

 - Mix all of it together until everything is combined well and the batter is thick, sticky paste(a good couple of minutes or so).
 It will seem a bit moist, but they bake up moist this way.
 I used a small rubber spatula and found this worked best, as I could really press the batter together.
 Be careful not to mash the whole beans though.

-- Bake at 375 degrees for 25 minutes.
-Remove the pan and use a thin metal spatula to gently slide underneath the burgers and carefully flip them.
-They will still be rather tender at this point, so flip gently, but will firm up much more by the end.
+Bake at 375 degrees for 25 minutes.
+Carefully flip them.
+They will still be tender at this point, so flip gently, but will firm up much more by the end.
 At 25 minutes, they should have formed a thin crispy bottom making it fairly easy to flip them.
 If the bottoms are not coming up fairly easy and still sticking to the paper, let them cook 3-5 more minutes and then flip them.
 After flipping, cook them 10 more minutes on the other side to complete burger awesomeness.
 Let cool 10 minutes before eating, as they will firm up even more.
 They should have a nice crispy exterior, but a moist chewy inside.
 Yum.
 Assemble burgers with desired toppings.
 I served them with my awesome Mexican Tahini as the dressing (link below in Notes) but serving them with extra salsa is off-the-charts delicious too.
 These are even better the next day as they get even more of a chewy "meaty" texture.